Who We Are

 Who We Serve

 Sadly, food insecurity remains a serious problem in central and eastern North Carolina.
-In the counties we serve, more than 651,000 people struggle to access nutritious and adequate amounts of food necessary for an active and healthy life.
+In the counties we serve, nearly 650,000 people struggle to access nutritious and adequate amounts of food necessary for an active and healthy life.
 1 in 3 of the people served by the Food Bank’s network are children, and another 8 percent are elderly.
 Learn more about the area we serve by viewing our 34 county profile page.

 How We Fight Hunger